 The Lost City of Incas wasn’t ‘discovered’ by explorers until 1911 when Hiram Bingham III, a Latin American historian and explorer organized the first Yale Peruvian Expedition.
-While Bingham is the gets the credit for ‘discovering’ Machu Picchu, local valley residents and a few missionaries already knew of its existence.
-It’s more correct to say that he ‘uncovered’ it, excavating the overgrown site to reveal the ancient structures and carefully preserve the thousands of objects found.
+While Bingham gets the credit for ‘discovering’ Machu Picchu, local valley residents and a few missionaries already knew of its existence.
+It’s more correct to say that he ‘uncovered’ it, excavating the overgrown site to reveal the ancient structures and carefully preserving the thousands of objects found.

 High in the Andes, it is possible to get to the ruins by rail and road, but many choose to go the hard way: by hiking on one of the many trails over breathtaking passes.
 The most popular route is the exhilarating Camino Inca (Inca Trail).

 The best time of year to go is during the dry season from May to December, though June and August are the busiest tourist months.
 If you go in the off season you’ll get to explore the ruins without a crowd, but you will get wet.

 Those traveling on a shoestring budget might want to do an independent trek.
 To do it yourself, get prepared in the fascinating Inca capital of Cuzco.

 It’s also a good idea to stay in Cuzco a couple of days before hiking to acclimate to the altitude of 3,400 meters (11,200ft) feet.